-We are looking at how your body is functioning.
 We work with adults, teenagers, children and babies to alleviate aches and pains throughout the body.
 There might be a joint which isn’t moving as it should, or a muscle that is too tight or too loose.
 We then work using our hands to normalise those movements.

 There Are Lots of Different Treatment Styles Osteopaths Can Use